Beginning of the

 For years, UAD has been at the forefront of civil rights activism and equal access in all aspects of Utah Deaf residents' lives, engaging in society and having an equal chance to live as efficiently as a hearing person.
 Making this resource available is my humble attempt to give back to the community, particularly the UAD.

 Ultimately, I am passionate about Utah Deaf History, particularly the civil rights and social justice of the Utah Deaf community.
 I'm also passionate about women's studies, particularly how Deaf women impact their communities.
-Furthermore, researching political history and biographies, which is how this project came to be, has been a great learning experience for me.
-On top of all of that, I've had the privilege of conducting historical research and gathering a collection of historical materials, photographs, and films for the purpose of historical preservation since 2006.
+Furthermore, researching political history and biographies, which is how this project came to be, has been a great learning experience.
+On top of that, I've had the privilege of conducting historical research and gathering a collection of historical materials, photographs, and films for historic preservation since 2006.
 While reading history, you will learn about the origins of our Utah Deaf community and the events that have brought us to the present.
-Given the increasing prevalence of cochlear implants and mainstreaming, it is my fervent wish that our Utah Deaf History will be preserved and appreciated.
+Given the increasing prevalence of cochlear implants and mainstreaming, I fervently wish that our Utah Deaf History will be preserved and appreciated.

 Come to think of it, what may have happened to the Utah Deaf community if the Utah Association of the Deaf and its Deaf leaders, particularly Dr. Robert G. Sanderson and W. David Mortensen, hadn't fought Dr. Bitter?
 Because they did fight, we now have three deaf schools with an emphasis on ASL/English bilingual education in three regions under the auspices of the Utah School for the Deaf, the Robert G. Sanderson Community Center of the Deaf and Hard of Hearing, and the Interpreting Service, which we would not have if it weren't for them.
 "We'd still be living in the dark ages in Utah" if it hadn't been for those Deaf leaders, said Gene Stewart, CODA, Vocational Rehabilitation Counselor, and Director of the Utah Community Center for the Deaf, at a hearing before the Utah State Board of Education on March 25, 1977, challenging the Utah School for the Deaf, which was dominated by the oral advocacy community (The Ogden Standard-Examiner, March 26, 1977).

 Maya Angelou, my favorite American poet and civil rights activist, writes: "The more you know of your history, the more liberated you are."
 I totally agree with her.
-Personal liberty, in my opinion, needs a thorough grasp of one's own history.
+Personal liberty needs a thorough grasp of one's own history.
 As a parent, this phrase describes my experiences advocating for the educational needs of my two Deaf children, Joshua and Danielle.
 Without learning about the history of Deaf Education in Utah, I wouldn't have known how to advocate for them.

-While working on the historical manuscripts, I srive to be objective when it comes to people's contributions to the community.
+While working on historical manuscripts, I strive to be objective regarding people's contributions to the community.
 People who defamed their work and wished for it to be forgotten have crossed my path.
 We can't change or erase history, no matter how flawed a person is.
-They are deserving of appreciation for their services.
+They deserve appreciation for their services.

-This website would not exist if it hadn't been for my father-in-history law's telling, Dr. Sanderson's homework proposal, and Eleanor's request.
+This website would not exist if it hadn't been for my father-in-history-law's story, Dr. Sanderson's homework proposal, and Eleanor's request.
 Working on the Utah Deaf History project has been incredibly humbling.
 As I research the resilience of Utah Deaf leaders in the face of adversity, I'm forever grateful for their contributions to causes in our community.

 Jodi Becker Kinner

-This website would not exist if it hadn't been for my father-in-history law's telling, Dr. Sanderson's homework proposal, and Eleanor's request.
+This website would not exist if it hadn't been for my father-in-history-law's story, Dr. Sanderson's homework proposal, and Eleanor's request.
 Working on the Utah Deaf History project has been incredibly humbling.
 As I research the resilience of Utah Deaf leaders in the face of adversity, I'm forever grateful for their contributions to causes in our community.

 Jodi Becker Kinner